jhkum1122/jhkum1122/README.md

 <hr/>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Gangnam-gu Innovative Talent Center
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java, springframework
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on team7
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with job search
-- 💬 Ask me about ...
+- 💬 Ask me about e-mail
-- 📫 How to reach me: ...
+- 📫 How to reach me: kumjh1122@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: still seeking for a job ^^;;